Cover photo by Eugene Troskie.

 Behaviour

-A fairly conspicuous damselfly that perches prominently on grass or reed stems over the water.
-Females usually a little further from the water among grass and bushes.
+The Powder-faced Sprite is a fairly conspicuous damselfly that perches prominently on grass or reed stems over the water.
+Females are usually a little further from the water among grass and bushes.

-Most active from September to May, but active year round at some sites. (see Phenology below).
+The Powder-faced Sprite is most active from September to May, but is active year-round at some sites. (see Phenology below).

 Status and Conservation

-A very common species over much of South Africa, but scarce in the Western Cape.
-Listed as of Least Concern in the IUCN Red List of Threatened Species.
+The Powder-faced Sprite is a very common species over much of South Africa, but it is scarce in the Western Cape.
+The Powder-faced Sprite is listed as of Least Concern in the IUCN Red List of Threatened Species.

 Distribution